 3D printed jigs and fixtures can aid in the assembly process by quickly designing and printing the needed parts in a way that is much faster than traditional production.
 Even better, jigs and fixtures can be created multiple times to ensure that they work well for their specific needs.
 The creation of jigs and fixtures is perhaps one of the biggest benefits of 3D printing in the manufacturing industry.

 Broken or cracked handles can be a common issue on any factory floor.
 Rather than tossing and replacing a perfectly good tool, manufacturers can use an in-house 3D printer to create a custom handle in a matter of minutes or hours.
 Handles can easily be created for tools like a hacksaw, knife, razor scraper, screwdriver, mallet, and more.
 Additionally, you can also use the 3D printer to create handle modifications or make a more ergonomic custom handle.

 4. Injection Molds

-3D printers can also be used to create the molds for injection molding.
+3D printers can also be used to create molds for injection molding.
 Traditionally, metals are used to create molds or frames, but with 3D printers manufacturers have more design freedom and shorter waiting times to create these pieces.
 All3DP claims that 3D printed injection molds can even save “up to 80% of costs compared to conventional techniques.”

 3D printed injection molds are significantly cheaper and quicker to make than traditional molds using CNC machinery.
-It is important to choose 3D printing materials that are both stiff and heat resistant, as they will need to be able to withstand high heats and pressure.
+It is important to choose 3D printing materials that are both stiff and heat resistant, as they will need to be able to withstand high heat and pressure.
 3D printed injection molds are especially useful if you only need low to medium amounts of batches.